BodoBookhagen/BodoBookhagen.github.io/_posts/2019-01-02-GMT-plot-windvectors.md

 gmt grdmath ${ECMWF_WND::-3}_u.nc NEG ${ECMWF_WND::-3}_v.nc NEG ATAN2 180 D2R MUL R2D = ${ECMWF_WND::-3}_direction_degree.nc
 gmt grdedit ${ECMWF_WND::-3}_direction_degree.nc -D+z"Wind Direction [degree]"+r"180/pi*atan2(-u,-v)"
 ```

-*NOTE: If you didn't reverse the notation of the u and v component earlier, you will need to use
+*NOTE: If you didn't reverse the notation of the u and v component earlier, you will need to use: *

 ```
 gmt grdmath ${ECMWF_WND::-3}_u.nc NEG ${ECMWF_WND::-3}_v.nc NEG ATAN2 180 D2R MUL = ${ECMWF_WND::-3}_direction_radians.nc
 ```
-as the first step.*

-# Ploting the data as vectors with a grayscale topography as background
+# Plotting the data as vectors with a grayscale topography as background
 First, we define a set of input variables for GMT (these will need to be adjusted for your purposes):
 ```
 POSTSCRIPT_BASENAME=ECMWF-EI-WND_1999_2013_DJF_200hpa_SAM